Zucker scores winning goal, Wild beat Stars 5-4

 Chris Stewart also scored against Lehtonen for a 4-0 lead at 12:45 of the first.

-The Stars rallied with Antoine Roussel scoring 7 seconds before the first period ended, Jiri Hudler and Tyler Seguin adding second-period goals and John Klingberg tying it on the power play with 8:47 remaining.
+The Stars rallied with Antoine Roussel scoring seven seconds before the first period ended, Jiri Hudler and Tyler Seguin adding second-period goals and John Klingberg tying it on the power play with 8:47 remaining.

+''We had full possession and gave the puck away.
+It should have been out of the zone,'' Ruff said.

+''After the first 15 minutes, we found our game.
+It's tough when you get down the way we got down.
+In your own building, you can't make those mistakes.''

-Darcy Kuemper made 34 saves for the Wilds, and Lehtonen stopped 26 shots.
+Darcy Kuemper made 34 saves for the Wild, and Lehtonen stopped 26 shots.

 Koivu scored unassisted 1:19 into the game.
 Johnny Oduya blocked Koivu's shot, but the puck went in off Dallas defenseman Stephen Johns.

-At 3:00, Eric Staal kept the puck on a 2-on-1 break and shot it between Niemi's legs.
+At 3:00, Staal kept the puck on a 2-on-1 break and shot it between Niemi's legs.

 Klingberg assisted on both second-period goals, giving him eight points (two goals, six assists) in the last six games.

-Klingberg sent a pass through a narrow opening to Devin Shore, and Shore passed to Hudler on the left side for his goal at 2:20.
-Less than four minutes later, the rebound of Jamie Benn's shot bounced to Seguin's skate.
-He put the puck on his backhand to score.

 NOTES: Niemi entered the game 11-4-2 with a 1.94 goals against average against the Wild in his career. ...
 Staal has nine points (four goals, five assists) in his last five games. ...
-Mikael Granlund, who assisted on Dumba's goal, has at least one point (two goals, two assists) in each of Minnesota's three games against the Stars this season. ...
+Granlund, who assisted on Dumba's goal, has at least one point (two goals, two assists) in each of Minnesota's three games against the Stars this season. ...
 Stewart's eighth goal equaled his total from last season. ...
-Benn has 37 points (11 goals, 26 assists) in 29 career games vs. Minnesota.
+Benn has 37 points (11 goals, 26 assists) in 29 career games vs. Minnesota. .
+Dallas recalled D Patrik Nemeth from a conditioning assignment with Texas of the AHL, but he did not play.

 UP NEXT

 Wild: Finish a quick two-game trip on Sunday at Chicago.
-It will be the first game this season between the Western Conference co-leaders.
+It will be the first game this season between the two best teams in the conference.

 Stars: Begin a three-game Eastern trip at Buffalo on Monday afternoon.